bhollis/maruku/docs/proposal.md

 	> Who said that?
 	{cite=google.com}

-Note: empty lines between the block and the attributes list are not tollerated.
+Note: empty lines between the block and the IAL are not tollerated.
 So this is not legal:

 	This is a paragraph.